 Mark Rosser [brother to John] and David Hamilton, now well-established with his choral compositions often sung by the choir, also joined the guest conductor ranks and in 2005 a new tenor soloist, Iain Tetley, came on the Auckland musical scene.
 He sang tenor solo roles for several concerts and when Myra Smith moved from Papakura to Palmerston North, SACS invited Iain to be their new conductor: the first time a permanent Musical Director had been appointed.

 During the past six years the SACS Scholarship scheme has seen over 40 students join the ranks, prior to going on to their individual musical careers.
 Among them was Jonathan Dunlop who played piano accompaniments for the choir while studying for his Music Degree at Auckland University.
 Now moving up the musical ranks, Jonathan has acted as assistant conductor when required and took his first solo conducting engagement with SACS for the mid-year 2016 programme.
 Following Iain Tetley’s move to Whanganui at the beginning of 2018, Jonathan Dunlop took on the role of Conductor and Music Director.

-Jonathan is currently occupied with further music education and so, from the beginning of 2019, Elizabeth Lau will take over as the choir’s Conductor and Music Director.
+Jonathan is currently occupied with further music education.
+From the beginning of 2019, Elizabeth Lau became the choir’s Conductor and Music Director.
+Later in 2019, Simon Filice became the choir’s Conductor and Music Director.